ParitoshV27/Game-Rating-Prediction-Model/README.md

 ├── README.md
 └── requirements.txt

+---

-Paper
+## 📄 Research Paper

-A research paper based on this project is currently in preparation, presenting the methodology, results, discussion, and future work in conference format.
+A **conference-style research paper** based on this project is currently **in preparation**, covering:
+- Dataset construction
+- Feature engineering
+- Model comparison
+- Results, discussion, and future work

+---

-Notes
+## ⚠ Notes

-	•	This repository is intended as a research artifact supporting the paper.
+- This repository is intended as a **research artifact**
-	•	The project emphasizes interpretability and lifecycle-aware modeling rather than commercial prediction.
+- Focus is on **interpretability and lifecycle-aware modeling**
-	•	Large language models were used only for limited assistance in feature standardization, with all outputs manually reviewed.
+- Large language models were used only for **limited assistance in feature standardization**, with all outputs manually reviewed

+---

-Author
+## 👤 Author

-Paritosh Vishwasrao
+**Paritosh Vishwasrao**

+🎓 Aspiring MS in Data Science / AI
+📊 Interests: Applied ML, Game Analytics, Predictive Modeling

+---